Intro

 List of Works

-Hazard, Home is a tribute to both wonder and grief for Earth’s inhabitants and systems.
-With admiration for the land holders (trees) and inhabitants of the rainforest, wetlands and oceans of her home, former Tofino Poet Laureate Christine Lowther delves into the pressing issues of urbanization, climate change, and loss of biodiversity while expressing her deep concern for those feathered, furred, webbed, and rooted.
 Hazard, Home is set apart from traditional nature poetry by its decolonial lens which pays tribute to stolen lands as well as displaced people and cultures.
+This book, a tribute to both wonder and grief for Earth’s inhabitants and systems, has been included on several CBC Books reading lists, such as 13 Canadian books to read for Earth Day 2024.
+It also made the 49th Shelf's Most Anticipated: 2024 Spring Poetry List.
+With admiration for the land holders (trees) and inhabitants of the rainforest, wetlands and inlets of her home, former Tofino Poet Laureate Christine Lowther delves into the pressing issues of urbanization, climate change, and loss of biodiversity while expressing her deep concern for those feathered, furred, webbed, and rooted.
 Lowther’s words are both startling and reflective as she bears witness to the devastating impact of our presence on the natural world.
 Through her evocative writing, Lowther inspires us to celebrate the beauty of nature while recognizing the urgent need for change.
+Hazard, Home was reviewed in the Miramichi Reader, the British Columbia Review and on Marrow Reviews.

 Worth More Growing